-Additionally, the bill removes obsolete provisions that required the Department of Environmental Protection to review and update a report on retail bags and their regulation.
+Additionally, the bill removes outdated provisions that required the Department of Environmental Protection to review and update a report on retail bags and their regulation.
 It also updates cross-references within the statutes to ensure consistency.
 The effective date for this act is set for July 1, 2026.

 Statutes affected: